Mrs Zoe Reeve

 - The timetable can change from week to week so please ensure PE kits are in school all week.

-- Games will be outdoors weather permitting so please ensure children have appropriate warm PE kit and trainers.
+- PE will be outdoors weather permitting so please ensure children have appropriate warm PE kit and trainers.

-- Phonics is taught daily in short sessions
+- Phonics is taught following the 'Jolly Phonics' scheme daily in short sessions, following the Jolly Phonics scheme

-- We learn phonics as pure sounds ssss not s-uh - http://www.oxfordowl.co.uk/for-home/reading-owl/expert-help/phonics-made-easy
+- We learn phonics as pure sounds ssss not s-uh - If you are unsure how each sounds should be pronounced you can check here Jolly Phonics sounds

-- As soon as we have learnt the first 4 sounds s,a,t,p we begin practicing blending sounds for reading and segmenting them for writing, starting with 3 sound words.
+- As soon as we have learnt the first 4 sounds s,a,t,p we begin practicing blending sounds for reading and segmenting them for writing, starting with simple 2 and 3 sound words.

-- The children have all been given a school reading book chosen by a teacher for them to share and read to you at home.
+- The children will be given a school reading book chosen to support their phonics development.
 The more often they read these books, the quicker their reading will improve, so please share them as often as possible.
 We ask for 5 reads at home each week.
 This will earn them stickers for their Reading chart in school.

 - The children may also been take one book of their own choice from our classroom book shelf which they can look at home and swap any time in school.